catinsurance/stringplus/README.md

 ## Usage

 This adds many new functions to the vanilla string library.
-An example is shown below.
+A few examples are shown below.

 ```lua
 local string = require("main")